12 Best Waterfalls in Maui That Are Absolutely Stunning

 If you and the kiddos are looking for that wow factor, you’ll definitely experience it here.

-But, it’s one of the best waterfall hikes in Maui.
+But it’s one of the best waterfall hikes in Maui.

-Depending on the stream levels, getting near to the waterfall can take any time between 10 and 30 minutes.
+Depending on the stream levels, getting near the waterfall can take any time between 10 and 30 minutes.
 It’s one of the best kid-friendly waterfall hikes Maui has to offer.

 Sign up for an East Maui Hawaii Waterfalls and Rainforest Hike!